 Golden plover call: Mark Newsome, Xeno-Canto

-In summer we are distinguished by our beautiful black and gold speckled plumage but in winter the black disappears and we develop a paler, buff coloured plumage on our throats, chest and belly.
-In flight our golden feathers shimmer in the sunlight.
-We form large flocks and will often stand upright and run in short bursts.
-We feed on worms, beetles and insects.
+In summer they have beautiful black and gold speckled plumage but in winter the black disappears and they develop a paler, buff coloured plumage on their throats, chest and belly.
+In flight their golden feathers shimmer in the sunlight.
+They form large flocks and will often stand upright and run in short bursts.
+They feed on worms, beetles and insects.

 Golden plover and lapwing are often found together: in flight they can be distinguished by their wings which are sharp and pointed, compared to the rounded wings and floppy flight of the lapwings.

 Golden plover can be found all around the Solent during the winter, especially around the Newtown and Yar estuaries on the Isle of Wight, Chichester and Langstone Harbours, Southampton Water and the northwest Solent.

 Did you know?

 The golden plover is traditionally thought to herald the arrival of spring in Iceland.